halt-dos/wiki-base/docs/products/waf/listener/profiles/profiles.md

 **Profile Priority:**

-This option provides priotize feature for deciding which profile want to use first for matching request and taking action.
+This option provides prioritize feature for deciding which profile want to use first for matching request and taking action.

 **Application Type:**

-This option specifies type of application ( i.e. website or web service or web socket) want to select.
+This option specifies type of application i.e. website or web service or web socket) want to select.
 A website is defined as a collection of web pages and related content that is identified by a common domain name whereas, a web service is a standardized medium to propagate communication between the client and server applications.
 And a web socket is a duplex protocol used mainly in the client-server communication channel.

 **Protocol:**